holidayextras/holidayextras.github.com/_posts/2016-10-21-remote-productivity.md

 ### Remote working improves productivity

-To sum all this up, I've found in the last 2 months, that working remotely has improved my productivity.
+To sum all this up, I've found in the last 2 months that working remotely has improved my productivity.
 I've had to adapt my work style in order to find a routine that works well for me.
 I've ensured my workspace doesn't hinder my work rate and have made use of tools to help overcome the barrier of being a remote worker.
 I've never felt more relaxed about my work, my work-life balance has never been better and yet I've still managed to be more productive.
 Maybe more of us should give it a go?
 Till next time!